 Bake for 25 minutes.

 Serve hot.
-Accompany dish with a salad and garlic knots.
+Accompany dish with a salad, focaccia, or garlic knots.

 Reserved pasta water gives your pasta sauce a glossy look and adds starch.